-This is the current council position on weed spraying - Cllr Chris Coleman member for clean and green said: “We currently use the European Chemicals Agency (ECHA) and the European Food Safety Authority (EFSA) approved chemical herbicides (which contains glyphosate) to treat weeds around trees, obstacles, fences, along walls and road signs to reduce the need for strimming and to improve the visual appearance of grass growth around fixtures.
-We also apply it to footpath surfaces and roadside channels.
+Cllr Chris Coleman member for clean and green said: “In the past we have used the European Chemicals Agency (ECHA) and European Food Safety Authority (EFSA) approved chemical herbicides (which contains glyphosate) to treat weeds around trees, obstacles, fences, along walls and road signs to reduce the need for strimming and to improve the visual appearance of grass growth around fixtures.
+We have also used it on footpath surfaces and roadside channels.